-Our dedicated team provides a range of specialist services to young people at risk of - or who have experienced - child sexual exploitation (CSE) in Norfolk.
+Since 2007, our dedicated team - consisting of CSE & Therapeutic Practitioners, & Outreach Worker - continues to provide a range of specialist services to young people who are affected by child sexual exploitation (CSE) in Norfolk.

 What is CSE?